 The “what’s” and “why’s” of collecting metrics in an Agile environment

-Metrics that help you figure out how to go faster or figure out where you are slow can support your Agile objectives.
-But we also offer experience that shows simply going for speed doesn’t result in quality.
-Going for quality usually results in greater speed.
+Many organizations are interested in metrics that help them figure out how to go faster or figure out where their bottlenecks are.
+But we’ve found that simply going for speed doesn’t result in quality.
+However, going for quality usually results in greater speed.

 Contact us to learn more about how to apply our expertise in Agile Metrics to your project.